 AWARDS AND PUBLICATIONS

-- Finalist for Outdoor Photographer’s annual American Landscape contest
+- Finalist for the 2018 and 2019 Outdoor Photographer’s American Landscape contest

 - 1st Place in the biennial “Soul of City Park” photography contest in the category of Art/Architecture/Trees

 - Participating photographer in the 2016 and 2018 PhotoNOLA annual festival of photography

 - Published in the award-winning book The Gardener’s Garden available on Amazon

 Photograph licensing is offered.
 To purchase prints, please click here.
 Thank you for your interest.